hyperledger/indy-node/docs/transactions.md

 It's not possible to update `data` in existing Claim Def.
-So, if a Claim Def needs to be evolved (for example, a key needs to be rotated), then a new Claim Def needs to be created by a new Issuer DID (`identifier`).
+So, if a Claim Def needs to be evolved (for example, a key needs to be rotated), then a new Claim Def needs to be created for a new Issuer DID (`did`).

+- `did` (base58-encoded string):

+    Target DID we create a Claim Def for (that is Issuer DID) as base58-encoded string for 16 or 32 bit DID value.
+    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.
+    In practice, `did` will be equal to `senderDid` in most of the cases.

+    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Claim Def for.

 - `publicKeys` (dict):